Brianzchen/eslint-plugin-flowtype/.README/rules/object-type-indent.md

-### `require-valid-file-annotation`
+### `object-type-indent`

 This rule validates Flow file annotations.

-This rule can optionally report missing or missed placed annotations, common typos (e.g. `// @flow`), and enforce a consistent annotation style.
+This rule can optionally report missing or missed placed annotations, common typos (e.g. `// @floww`), and enforce a consistent annotation style.

 #### Options